masonayles/casefold/README.md

-casefold is a command line program written in java to standardize data files.
+Case fold is a command line program written in java to standardize data files.

 Features:
     - Convert text
     - Lowercase
     - Uppercase
     - Sentence case
+        - First of each sentence.
-        - Title case.
+    - Title case
+        - First of each word.
 File:
-    - Standard input in the same location as the program.
+    - Standard input(plain text) in the same location as the program.